algosup/2024-2025-project-1-fpga-team-8/Documents/quality_assurance/test_plan.md

 - **Game Logic & Behaviour:**
   - Frog movements based on user input in the following directions: Up, Down, Left, Right.
-  - Collision detection with ennemies (cars)
+  - Collision detection with enemies (cars)
   - Scoring system when reaching the top of a level
   - Game states management to handle game overs and level completions